solechang/ITP-404/week9 - JSONP, Facebook Graph API, Templating/readme.md

 	* Underscore
 	* Mustache

+Client side templates can be created by placing HTML fragments within a script tag with a __type="template"__ as an attribute.
+Scripts without a type specified default to "text/javascript".
+With a type attribute set to 'template' (or anything the browser can't interpret), the browser will not recognize this type and won't evaulate what is inside the script tag as Javascript.
+This makes for a good place to store HTML templates.
+Note that you cannot place HTML templates inside external script references.
+They must be internal script blocks.
+Other common script type attribute values for templates include "text/template", 'handlebars/template', etc.

 ###Facebook Query Language
 Facebook offers a SQL like style for accessing data in the Graph API.
 Some requests don't require authentication via an access token.